Gobi Desert and Central Mongolia Group Tour Package

 When is the best time to travel to Mongolia?

-is between 10 May and 5 October.
-Therefore, the group tours are available between the above period.
+The best time to take the Gobi Desert and Central Mongolia Group Tour is between 10 May and 5 October.
+Therefore, the group tours are available between the above periods.

 What to bring and wear?